scottbw/analytics-udd/extension.md

 ##PROPERTY_VALUE
 ###Description
-Data held against the extension for the specific record identified by the ENTITY and PRIMARY_KEY.
+Data held against the extension for the specific record identified by the ENTITY and REF_KEY.

 ###Purpose
-Holds the extended data.
+Holds the data for the extension.

 ###Valid Values
 Any

 ###Format
-Any
+String (255)

 ###Notes
+The value of this property is held as a string.
+However, it should be parsable into the appropriate format for use in the extension defined in PROPERTY_NAME by ORGANISATION.